jonathansamines/cls-bluebird-with-recursion/README.md

 ## Suggested solution
 Require the cls-bluebird module, before the instana require hook is registered.
 By doing that, we avoid the recursive call

+## Alternate solution
+The dynamic require nature of the current approach, allows to only load cls-bluebird into memory when bluebird is involved.
+As an alternative, the code could also be updated to only call **cls-bluebird** if it is a function.

 ## Instana 1.68.x
 Current instana sensor published to the npm publish registry: